QR code payments: How is it included in a business?

 To better understand what a dynamic QR code is, let’s look at this example:

 A developer uses a dynamic QR code on their business card, which redirects to their online portfolio.
-If the developer updates the portfolio content or changes its URL, they can simply update the link on the server.
-The printed QR code remains valid and will always direct to the most recent content without needing to be replaced.
+If the developer updates the content of the portfolio or changes its URL, they can simply update the link on the server.
+The printed QR code is still valid and it will always direct to the latest content without needing to be replaced.

 Pagos QR con paypal

-For years, Japan and China have been using QR codes for payments, which is a smart solution for transmitting information between merchants and users.
-For example, it is possible to communicate something as complex as a bank address, a payment protocol, or a link that allows money transfers with a QR.
-Additionally, making payments with QR allows for streamlining a business’s treasury management.
+In Japan and China, they have been paying through QR codes for years.
+It is an intelligent solution for the transmission of information between business and customer.
+For example, it is possible to communicate via a QR code something as complex as a bank address, a payment protocol, or a link that allows money to be paid.
+In addition, making payments with QR allows the cash management of a business to be streamlined.

-QR code payment is a way to standardize or simplify mobile payment without using the classic card chip or an NFC system.
-The usage system of a QR payment is simple and quick:
+QR code payment is a way to standardise or simplify mobile payment without making use of the classic card chip or an NFC system.
+The process of using a QR code payment is simple and fast:

-Currently, there are many options for including QR codes in businesses, many of which are embedded in already known mobile payment applications or APIs such as WeChat, PayPal, Bizum, or AliPay.
+Currently, there are several options for including QR codes in businesses, many of which are embedded in applications or in APIs for mobile payments such as WeChat, PayPal, Bizum or AliPay.

-At the end of 2021, Bizum announced a new feature for its users: Bizum’s QR collection, initially designed to facilitate the collection of the Christmas Lottery.
-Shortly after, Bizum launched a complete payment system through its platform, aimed at payments in State Lottery and Betting Administrations.
+At the end of 2021, Bizum announced a new feature for its users: payment with Bizum QR, initially intended to facilitate payment for the Christmas Lottery.
+Shortly after, Bizum launched a complete payment system through its platform, aimed at payment in State Lotteries and Betting Administrations.

-Currently, it is already possible to make collections with QR through Bizum, although it is necessary to use a third-party application like Pacomet or Monei.
-These services allow businesses to generate QR codes that include text information about the Bizum system, the amount, the concept, and the phone number that will issue or receive the payment.
+It is now already possible to receive QR payments through Bizum, although it is necessary to use a third-party application such as Pacomet or Monei.
+These services allow retailers to generate QR codes that include text information about the Bizum system, the amount, the reference and the phone number that will issue or receive the payment.

 WeChat Pay is the first QR payment service for businesses to arrive in Spain.
 It is imported from China, where it has been used as a payment system since 2013.
 In 2018, the Michelin Guide helped introduce these QR payments in Europe.
-It is still rarely used in Spain, and its main users are businesses run by Chinese citizens, as well as customers from that country.
+Currently, its use in Spain is still limited, its main users being retailers run by people from China and customers from that country.

 QR payments with PayPal

 In 2020, PayPal launched a QR payment service for merchants.
-The mechanism is very simple: the merchant uses PayPal to generate a QR code with a defined amount, and the user uses the PayPal app to scan that code and pay from their PayPal account, making it easy to pay with QR.
+The mechanics are very simple: the merchant uses PayPal to generate a QR code with a defined amount, and the user uses the PayPal app to scan that code and pay from their PayPal account, making it easy to pay with QR codes.

-Since only two phones are needed (one from the merchant and one from the customer), it is a very interesting solution for mobile points of sale such as markets, stalls, fairs, etc. The payment is made via mobile, and the receipt is sent to the email.
+As only two phones are necessary (one for the business and one for the customer) it is a very good solution for mobile points of sale such as markets, booths, fairs, etc. Payment is made by mobile phone and the receipt is sent to the email address.

 QR payments via link

-It is also possible to generate a QR through any other web payment system by entering the URL into the payment platform in a free QR generator like QR Code Monkey or requesting automatic QR generation through payment APIs from the payment system provider.
-It is relatively simple, and in Spain, many point of sale terminal (POS) providers offer it.
+It is also possible to generate a QR through any other web payment system by entering the URL of the payment platform in a free QR generator, such as QR Code Monkey, or by requesting the payment system provider to automatically generate QRs through payment APIs.
+It is a relatively simple thing offered by many point-of-sale (POS) terminal providers in Spain.

 Integrar pagos QR con QR Pay